 Safe substrates for Leopard geckos

-Suitable substrates for Leopard geckos include paper, carpet, plastic foam mats and Astroturf.
+Suitable substrates for Leopard geckos include paper, carpet(30)(32), plastic foam mats, Astroturf, clay mixtures and large pieces of slate rocks, and aquarium stones(30).
 These substrates are all easy to clean and are considered safe when ingested.

-Clear paper is often chosen as the substrate in isolation(32) and hospital enclosures because it is clean and easy to replace.
+Clear (non-printed) paper is often chosen as the substrate in isolation(32) and hospital enclosures because it is clean, disposable and easy to replace.

 Although it is considered the safest not to use sand, not all Leopard geckos will actively eat sand.
 Various literature sources give guidelines on reducing the risk of ingesting sand and empirical data suggests that it is possible that Leopard geckos might only prefer certain colours of sand(29).